Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/Documentation/Partial Patterns/Embedded PowerBI/Readme.md

-# Embedded Power BI Dashboard Partial Pattern
+# Embedded Power BI Solution Dashboard

-Embedded Power BI Partial Pattern enables CIQS solution authors to quickly and seamlessly display deployed solution dashboard on a website provisioned in customer's subscription.
+Embedded Power BI Solution Dashboard feature enables CIQS solution authors to quickly and seamlessly display deployed solution dashboard on a website provisioned in customer's subscription.
 Previously, end-users would need to download Power BI Desktop file for the solution, and follow multi-step directions to connect the dashboard to the SQL Server database deployed as part of the solution.
 This friction point is eliminated by hosting the dashboard in Embedded Power BI workspace collection, displaying the dashboard in a website deployed in end-user's subscription, and automatically connecting Embedded Power BI Dashboard with SQL Server database provisioned during the solution deployment.

 # Prerequisites